 There are examples of some of these resources at the bottom of this box.

 So how do you cite these informatics tools?
-There are 3 steps to do this (you can follow these on a helpful tutorial here to make things really clear).
+There are 3 steps to do this:

 Examples of these informatics tools are